bookofproofs/bookofproofs.github.io/_sources/history/20th-century/foulis.md

 **David Foulis** was an American mathematician who worked on the algebraic foundations of quantum mechanics.

 ### Mathematical Profile (Excerpt):
-* His grandfather, David Foulis (1868-1950), was one of five brothers (David, Jim, Robert, John and Simpson) born in Scotland, three of whom were professional golfers, one, Simpson, was an amateur golfer and one, John, was a bookkeeper and golf ball maker.
 * David and Jim took out a patent on the mashie niblick, a wooden shafted club roughly equivalent to a modern seven iron.
-* Since this archive is based in St Andrews, Scotland, we must note that the five Foulis brothers were all born in St Andrews.
-* David Foulis, the subject of this biography, moved with his family to South Miami, Florida, when he was fifteen years old.
 * After the award of his Bachelor's degree, Foulis studied for a Master's degree in Mathematics beginning his studies in September 1952.
 * In September 1956 Foulis returned to Tulane University where he began undertaking research for his Ph.D. with Fred Boyer Wright Jr as his thesis advisor.
 * Al Clifford invited Gordon Preston to spend the two years 1956-58 working with him at Tulane University and Preston was also a major influence on Foulis.